Internship: European Affairs and Partnership Policy and Outreach

 Search For Common Ground

 Search for Common Ground seeks a professional, motivated intern for its European Affairs and Partnership (EAP) team to assist European advocacy and outreach activities.
-Candidates must be enrolled at university during the internship, and available for at least 30 hours per week for a period of four to six months from August/September 2020 onward.
+Candidates must be enrolled in a internship program at university during the internship, and available for at least 30 hours per week for a period of four to six months from September 2021 onward.
 Depending on the intern’s individual learning goals and interests, which will be determined at the beginning of the internship, the EAP Policy & Outreach Intern will gain the following knowledge and skills: